Kurller/printf/README.md

-Printf team project by Kolawole Quadri and Shobanke Adewole
+Printf Team project by Kolawole Quadri and Shobanke Adewole